v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ```

 ### -DuplicateDetectionHistoryTimeWindow
-Specifies the [TimeSpan](https://msdn.microsoft.com/library/system.timespan.aspx) structure that defines the duration of the duplicate detection history.
+Duplicate Detection History Time Window - TimeSpan, that defines the duration of the duplicate detection history.
 The default value is 10 minutes.

 ```yaml
 Type: System.String